HCMC Dental Guide —…

 Dental implant technology is standardized worldwide.
 A Straumann implant placed in Ho Chi Minh City is the same titanium fixture placed in Melbourne or New York.
 The implant brands are global — manufactured in Switzerland, Sweden, South Korea, and Brazil, then distributed to clinics everywhere.

-The success rate for dental implants globally sits between 95% and 98%.
+The success rate for dental implants globally sits between 95% and 98%, according to peer-reviewed data cited by the American Dental Association.
 This rate is driven primarily by two factors: the skill of the implantologist and the patient’s bone quality.
 Geography is not a significant variable when the clinic meets international standards.

 Risk 1: Choosing the Wrong Clinic